Thrive your way

 Build emotional safety within yourself and in your connections with others

-Try as you might, organising yourself, completing work, navigating friendships, peer pressure, loneliness, managing expectations... the challenges feel endless, and overwhelming.
-You find ways to cope but the strategies you're using can end up causing even more distress.
+Try as you might - organising yourself, completing work, navigating friendships, managing expectations, coping with peer pressure or loneliness - the challenges can feel endless and overwhelming.
+You find ways to cope, but sometimes the strategies you’re using end up creating even more distress.

-Feeling distressed in an environment which doesn't allow you to flourish does not mean there's anything wrong with you.
+Feeling distressed in an environment that doesn’t allow you to flourish does not mean there’s anything wrong with you.

-Empowerment comes from valuing and embracing who you are so we won't focus on deficits.
-You'll not be judged and criticised or told what to do either.
-I'll help you manage painful emotions and understand what's causing them.
+Empowerment comes from valuing and embracing who you are, so our work won’t focus on deficits.
+You won’t be judged, criticised, or told what to do.
+Instead, I’ll support you to understand and manage painful emotions, and to make sense of what may be causing them.

-We'll look at the bigger picture to see what you can and can't control, and explore how others might assist you.
-We'll develop goals, build on your strengths and sharpen the tools you need to succeed.
+Together, we’ll step back and look at the bigger picture - exploring what is, and isn’t, within your control, and how others might support you.
+We’ll develop meaningful goals, build on your strengths, and sharpen the tools you need to succeed.

-By developing shared understanding of differences in communication styles, sensory needs, and emotional regulation, and by making space for the emotional impact of misunderstandings, conflict, and disconnection, couples can grow compassion for each other’s challenges and appreciation for each other’s strengths.
+Understanding differences in communication styles, sensory needs, and emotional regulation, and making space for the emotional impact of misunderstandings, conflict, and disconnection, helps foster compassion for each other’s challenges and deepen appreciation of each other’s strengths.

 Family therapy offers a supportive space to build shared understanding, reduce conflict, and find ways of relating that work better for everyone.
 Rather than focusing on one person as “the problem”, therapy looks at patterns within the family and how these can shift.